UPDATE 17 December 2021: This card is currently unavailable. We received the following message from Uphold:

 We will soon launch an even better card that works in-wallet, with higher rewards, in more countries (currently US only), with tax-smart spending and dozens of other revolutionary features.
 As we prepare for this launch we will sunset sign-ups for the first generation card.
 This means that no new cards will be issued from today.

 We will update this review as soon as the new card is launched.

-If you're not from the US, but you want to find a crypto debit card that you can use today, please visit our Crypto Debit Card List to see what options there are.
+If you want to find a crypto debit card that you can use today, please visit our Crypto Debit Card List to see what options there are.